a-laughlin/a-laughlin.github.io/posts/high-roi-javascript-1.md

-# High-Value, Low-Debt JavaScript
+# High Value JavaScript

-# TOC
-* Costs, a story
-* Cost breakdown - what's behind them?
-* Three rules
-  * Zero Repetition
-  * Zero Couples
-* Summary
+Startup.
+Three years in.
+Funds running low.
+Our JavaScript is sphaghetti.
+One page cost $94k per year to maintain.
+There are 140 pages.
+Shit.
+How did we get here?

-## Costs
+## Costs.
+A Story.
-One company I worked at was founded by a couple of great guys who learned javascript (Angular 1) in order to get a prototype product off the ground.
+A company I worked at was founded by a couple of great guys who learned javascript (Angular 1) in order to get a prototype product off the ground.
 They learned how to program as part of launching the business, so they had neither experience nor formal education.
 Yet they were smart and focused and used Angular to produce features at an incredible rate over their first 1.5 years.
 The knowledge and experience gaps cranked out technical debt at an equal rate - a normal outcome for new programmers.

 As technical debt increased, mean cost per change increased alongside it.
+Changes to one "page" (angular template + controller + route) took ~20 minutes.
 The code was initially short.
-Changes to one "page" (angular template + controller + route) took ~20 minutes.

 They added developers as their customer base increased.
 By the time I started with the company, one page's code had grown to 2500 lines.
 Bugs abounded in that page and others.
 Unexpected things broke.
 We spent a lot of time fixing them.
 Tests were flaky.
-Error prevention processes expanded from a quick functionality tests, to code reviews, manual testing, more extensive change communication, pre-release team testing sessions, and dedicated QA staffing.
+Error prevention processes expanded from a quick functionality tests, to code reviews, manual testing, more extensive change communication, whole-team pre-release team testing sessions, and dedicated QA staffing.

 I got curious.
 Querying Git showed 500 changes to that page in the last year.
 Our current processes placed mean time per change ~3 hours of staff time (conservatively).
-500 changes per year meant 1500 hours spent maintaining that one page each year.
+500 changes per year meant 1500 hours spent maintaining it.
+Each year.
 We had 140 other pages with similar issues.

 One page.
 1500 hours per year.
 Most of those 1500 hours went to fixing and re-fixing bugs that crept in from introducing new features or fixing other bugs.